wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
 * No ECS support - ECS games will not load/play.
 No bankswitch support either.
-* DK ARCADE - Minor graphical glitch when the ape climbs the girders.
-No play issues.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS